 - you need a machine to help you breathe

-EI makes your airway open completely.
+EI keeps your airway open.
 This allows oxygen to pass freely to and from your lungs as you breathe.

-In most cases, you’ll be under general anesthesia during the procedure.
-This means that you’ll be asleep as the tube is inserted.
-Healthy individuals usually don’t have any problems with general anesthesia, but there’s a small risk of long-term complications.
+Typically, you’ll be under general anesthesia during the procedure.
+This means that you won’t feel anything as the tube is inserted.
+Healthy people usually don’t have any problems with general anesthesia, but there’s a small risk of long-term complications.
 These risks largely depend on your general health and the type of procedure you’re undergoing.

-- problems with your lungs, kidneys, or heart
+- chronic problems with your lungs, kidneys, or heart

-- a family history of adverse, or bad, reactions to anesthesia
+- a family history of adverse reactions to anesthesia

 - sleep apnea